Odoo MCP Studio - AI React App, Module & EChart Builder

 - Smart buttons for quick navigation to clients, tokens, and execution logs

-- Real-time connection status and endpoint URL display
+- MCP endpoint URL display

-- Configurable token expiry and session timeouts
+- Configurable access token and refresh token timeouts

 - Execution logging with adjustable retention periods